sassoftware/sas-container-recipes/docs/wiki/Using-Cloud-Registries.md

 	az aks get-credentials --resource-group sas-viya --name sas-viya-cluster
 	```

-6. Run the `build.sh` command with the `--docker-namespace` and `--docker-registry-url` arguments.
+6. Run the `build.sh` command with the registry login server address in the `--docker-registry-url` argument.
-	Provide the registy name as the value for `--docker-namespace` and the
-	login server name as the value for `--docker-registry-url`.

-	Here is an example:
+   Example (**do not copy**):
    ```
-   ./build.sh --docker-namespace <my-registry-name> --docker-registry-url <login-server-name>.azurecr.io
+   ./build.sh --docker-registry-url <login-server-name>.azurecr.io
    ```